 - bowl & spoon to enjoy x

-- 50 g uncooked quinoa (⅓ cup) Amount for 1 portion.
-Tip : cook quinoa in advance for several portions and store in the fridge.
+- 50 g uncooked quinoa (⅓ cup) For 1 portion.
+Tip : cook quinoa in advance for several portions.
+Store in fridge.

 - 25 g dried cranberries

 - 30 g walnuts halved/rough chopped

 - 15 g Iranian pistachio nuts or chopped ordinary pistachios